MichaelPatrickEllard/SimpleAnimations/README.md

 -----

-Version 2.0 Updates (Work-in-Progress, April 2017)
+Version 2.0 Updates (April 22, 2017)

+-   Upgraded commenting
 -   Removed "Wrong-way Rotate" example, since the animation problem it demonstrated was removed in iOS 8
 -   Changed the deployment target to iOS 8.0
 -   Project upgraded to use a single storyboard instead of multiple xib files